-List Fields
+List Fields Filter

 Each field of type List-such as Category, Status, or Priority-are shown as selectable drop-down lists.
-Selecting values from one or more of these drop-down lists displays only those tickets matching the selected values.
-Custom List fields are created using Ticketing > Edit Fields (page 246).
+Selecting values from one or more of these drop-down lists filters the paging area to display only those tickets matching the selected values.
+Custom List fields are created using Ticketing > Edit Fields (page 207).